 Discrete learning Activities:

 *My summer reading this year was a suggested by Eoin Shanahan of the PDST.
 Speech to Print, Language Essentials for teachers by Louisa Cook Moats.
 It was a fairly technical read but very informative and some of the lesson ideas mentioned in this post have been adapted from this book.
 But most I have pick up from other teachers and made my own.
 Now they're yours!
 Enjoy.

 * This post is about phonological awareness.
 Once I start print, repeated exposure to the graphemes is fundamental.
-But at the stage I introduce them I put a big focus on writing and letter formation as well as print in writing and story.
+On the second round going through jolly phonics I put a big focus on writing and letter formation as well as print in writing and story.
 By the end of Junior Infants the children will have been exposed to print as much as someone who introduced print from day one.
 It's the time frame that makes my way of teaching phonics different.

 © InfantEducation.ie 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to InfantEducation.ie with appropriate and specific direction to the original content.